Corazón Partido

-Corazón Partido (Broken Heart), is a Spanish-language telenovela produced by the United States-based television network Telemundo and Argos Comunicacion.
-This limited-run series ran for 90 episodes from November 1, 2005 to June 16, 2006.
+Corazón Partido (Broken Heart), is an American Spanish-language telenovela that aired on Telemundo and Argos Comunicacion.
+This limited-run series ran for 90 episodes from November 1, 2005, to June 16, 2006.
 This telenovela was aired in 17 countries around the world.

 Story

 "Corazón Partido" tells the story of a young woman that returns to her country in search of the son that was tragically taken from her arms at birth.
 Out of the 25 million people that inhabit the city, she will meet a married man and fall desperately in love with him, without knowing that he is the adoptive father of her lost child.